 Pulverturm was built in 1321 by the Jewish citizens of Konstanz.
-Squat and sturdy, its walls are 2 meters thick.
+Squat and sturdy, its walls are two meters thick.

 Schnetztor is on the southern side of the old town on Hussenstraße and is pictured here.

 Bodensee-Therme Konstanz is the thermal spa for Lake Constance and is right on the water.
-There is a 50-metre open air pool with slides to please children and adults (open in summer), and access to Lake Constance.
+There is a 50-meter open-air pool with slides to please children and adults (open in summer), and access to Lake Constance.